craigfrancis/php-is-literal-rfc/readme-v2.txt

 $sql .= ' ORDER BY ' . ($fields[$sort] ?? 'u.full_name'); // A LiteralString
 </code>

+This approach stops the attacker specifying a private field (e.g. //telephone_number//, where they can determine every users telephone number by updating their own account, and seeing how that affects the order).

 There may be some exceptions, see the next section.

 ==== FAQ: Non-LiteralString Values ====